-- Unsuccessful animal studies, clinical trials or procedures relating to product candidates under development could have a material adverse effect on Microbot's prospects. - Microbot's business depends heavily on the success of its sole lead product candidate, the LIBERTY® Endovascular Robotic Surgical System.
-If Microbot is unable to commercialize the LIBERTY® Endovascular Robotic Surgical System, or experiences significant delays in doing so, Microbot's business will be materially harmed. - The results of Microbot's research and development efforts are uncertain and there can be no assurance of the commercial success of Microbot's product candidates. - Microbot's ability to expand its technology platforms for other uses may be limited. - At this time, Microbot does not know the extent of the clinical trial that the FDA will require it to submit in support of its future marketing applications for its LIBERTY® Endovascular Robotic Surgical System product candidate, which creates uncertainty for Microbot as well as the possibility of increased product development costs and time to market. - Microbot's technology acquired from CardioSert and part of its One & DoneTM feature is subject to a buy-back clause which, if triggered, could cause us to lose rights to the technology. - Microbot will depend upon the ability of third parties, including contract research organizations, collaborative academic groups, future clinical trial sites and investigators, to conduct or to assist the Company in conducting clinical trials for its product candidates, if such trials become necessary.
+- Unsuccessful animal studies, clinical trials or procedures relating to product candidates under development could have a material adverse effect on Microbot's prospects. - Microbot's business depends heavily on the success of its lead product candidate, the LIBERTY®.
+If Microbot is unable to commercialize the LIBERTY, or experiences significant delays in doing so, Microbot's business will be materially harmed. - The results of Microbot's research and development efforts are uncertain and there can be no assurance of the commercial success of Microbot's product candidates. - Microbot's ability to expand its technology platforms for other uses may be limited. - At this time, Microbot does not know the extent of the clinical trial that the FDA will require it to submit in support of its future marketing applications for its LIBERTY product candidate, which creates uncertainty for Microbot as well as the possibility of increased product development costs and time to market. - Microbot's One & Done technology is subject to a buy-back clause which, if triggered, could cause us to lose rights to the technology. - Microbot will depend upon the ability of third parties, including contract research organizations, collaborative academic groups, future clinical trial sites and investigators, to conduct or to assist the Company in conducting clinical trials for its product candidates, if such trials become necessary. - If the commercial opportunity for LIBERTY and any other commercial products that may be developed by Microbot is smaller than Microbot anticipates, Microbot's future revenue from LIBERTY and such other products will be adversely affected and Microbot's business will suffer. - Customers will be unlikely to buy the LIBERTY or any other product candidates unless Microbot can demonstrate that they can be produced for sale to consumers at attractive prices. - Microbot has relied on, and intends to continue to rely on, third-party manufacturers to produce its product candidates. - If Microbot's product candidates are not considered to be a safe and effective alternative to existing technologies, Microbot will not be commercially successful. - Microbot may be subject to penalties and may be precluded from marketing its product candidates if Microbot fails to comply with extensive governmental regulations. - If Microbot is not able to both obtain and maintain adequate levels of third-party reimbursement for procedures involving its product candidates after they are approved for marketing and launched commercially, it would have a material adverse effect on Microbot's business. - Clinical outcome studies for the LIBERTY may not provide sufficient data to make Microbot's product candidates the standard of care. - Microbot products may in the future be subject to mandatory product recalls that could harm its reputation, business and financial results. - If Microbot's future commercialized products cause or contribute to a death or a serious injury, Microbot will be subject to Medical Device Reporting regulations, which can result in voluntary corrective actions or agency enforcement actions. - Microbot could be exposed to significant liability claims if Microbot is unable to obtain insurance at acceptable costs and adequate levels or otherwise protect itself against potential product liability claims.

-- Our research and development program is dependent on the availability of certain components from suppliers, the delay in delivery of which could materially adversely affect our ability to submit our IDE application with the U.S. FDA in the timeframe currently expected. - If the commercial opportunity for the LIBERTY® Endovascular Robotic Surgical System and any other commercial products that may be developed by Microbot is smaller than Microbot anticipates, Microbot's future revenue from the LIBERTY® Endovascular Robotic Surgical System and such other products will be adversely affected and Microbot's business will suffer. - Customers will be unlikely to buy the LIBERTY® Endovascular Robotic Surgical System or any other product candidates unless Microbot can demonstrate that they can be produced for sale to consumers at attractive prices. - Microbot has relied on, and intends to continue to rely on, third-party manufacturers to produce its product candidates. - If Microbot's product candidates are not considered to be a safe and effective alternative to existing technologies, Microbot will not be commercially successful. - Microbot may be subject to penalties and may be precluded from marketing its product candidates if Microbot fails to comply with extensive governmental regulations. - If Microbot is not able to both obtain and maintain adequate levels of third-party reimbursement for procedures involving its product candidates after they are approved for marketing and launched commercially, it would have a material adverse effect on Microbot's business. - Clinical outcome studies for the LIBERTY® Endovascular Robotic Surgical System may not provide sufficient data to make Microbot's product candidates the standard of care. - Microbot products may in the future be subject to mandatory product recalls that could harm its reputation, business and financial results. - If Microbot's future commercialized products cause or contribute to a death or a serious injury, Microbot will be subject to Medical Device Reporting regulations, which can result in voluntary corrective actions or agency enforcement actions. - Microbot could be exposed to significant liability claims if Microbot is unable to obtain insurance at acceptable costs and adequate levels or otherwise protect itself against potential product liability claims. - If Microbot fails to retain certain of its key personnel and attract and retain additional qualified personnel, Microbot might not be able to pursue its growth strategy effectively.
+• If Microbot fails to retain certain of its key personnel and attract and retain additional qualified personnel, Microbot might not be able to pursue its growth strategy effectively.